SP-101-102. Elementary Spanish

 culture.
 The class is taught in Spanish and it aims to equip students with the appropriate skills for a critical

 SP-220.
 Spanish Listening and Comprehension

 'Listening and Comprehension' develops a better understanding of spoken colloquial Spanish.
 Students will work with audio and audio-visual materials that engage cultural topics connected to language use in Hispanic countries.
-(Intended for non-native speakers only)
+Intended for non-native speakers.